davetgerrard/GenomicLayers/README.md

 __ADDENDUM__ I subsequently noted that the number of TSS hit had begun to increase again by the 8th cycle.
 So I renamed the run (pfs_layer5_chr22_400bp_acc) and restarted it with logging every iteration.

-__TODO__  Start directing the STDOUT and STDERR error logs to the output directory for each run.
+__DONE__  Start directing the STDOUT and STDERR error logs to the output directory for each run.
 They are too informative to lose.
 __TODO__  I think I've considered this before, but will need some way to (visually?) summarise the resulting factorsets.
 Do they have an excess of a type of factor (currently limited by me)?
 Do they feature certain types of binding/modifying early or late in the binding order?
 Are they simply finding GC rich (or AT poor) regions?
 Do some have more influence on the output than others?

 Also set of a similar job (pfs_layer5_chr22_400bp_ppv) to use positive predictive value (precision, TP/(TP+FP)) as optimisation score.